gowondesigns/smpl/CODING.md

     *   shutdown methods
     *   destructor

 *   Avoid double-negation in method parameters.
-Instead of exportSystemView(..., $noRecurse) use exportSystemView(..., $recurse).
+Instead of `ExportSystemView(..., $noRecurse)` use `ExportSystemView(..., $recurse)`.
 It is more logical to pass TRUE if you want recursion instead of having to pass FALSE.
 In general, parameters negating things are a bad idea.

 ### Comments